planetfederal/qgis-suite-plugin/doc/source/intro.rst

 .. image:: img/intro/version_warning.png
 	:align: center

 Another important limitation is due to the different versions of the SLD standard that QGIS and GeoServer support.
-To increase compatibility between them, specific routines have been added to the plugin code.
-However, in some cases, a style defined in QGIS might not be compatible with the elements supported by GeoServer, and publishing a layer will be done without publishing the corresponding style, but using a default one instead.

-This problem exist even when using the Suite GeoServer, but older versions of GeoServer might show more incompatibilities and not validate a large part of the SLD produced by plugin.

-Basic labeling is supported, but not all labeling will be exported from QGIS to SLD and uploaded to GeoServer.
-In particular, advanced data-dependent labeling, is not supported.
+Read the styling limitations section to know more about it.

 Usage
 ******

-The OpenGeo Suite explorer is launched from the *OpenGeo* menu and it looks like this.
+The OpenGeo Suite explorer is launched from the :guilabel:`OpenGeo` menu and it looks like this.

 .. image:: img/intro/explorer.png
 	:align: center